Sid Tanenbaum

 Sidney Harold Tanenbaum (October 8, 1925 – September 4, 1986) was an American professional basketball player.
-He was twice a consensus first-team All-American (in 1946 and 1947) and twice a Haggerty Award winner (1946 and 1947).
+Playing college basketball for the NYU Violets, he was twice a consensus first-team All-American (in 1946 and 1947) and twice a Haggerty Award winner (1946 and 1947).
 He went on to play professionally for the New York Knicks and the Baltimore Bullets.

 Early life

 Tanenbaum was born in Brooklyn, New York, grew up in its Brownsville neighborhood, and was Jewish.
 He was an all-scholastic player at Thomas Jefferson High School.
 He met his wife, Bobbie Wolfson, in college when he was a junior.